How to Install and Configure ownCloud with Apache on Ubuntu 18.04

-Finish setup button and once the installation process is completed you will be redirected to the ownCloud dashboard logged in as admin user.
+Finish setup button.
+Once the installation process is completed, you will be redirected to the ownCloud dashboard logged in as admin user.

 You have learned how to install and configure ownCloud on your Ubuntu 18.04 machine.
-If you have a domain name associated with your ownCloud server, you can follow this guide and secure your Apache with Let’s Encrypt.
+If you have a domain name associated with your ownCloud server, you should secure your Apache with a free Let's Encrypt SSL certificate.

 To find more information about how to manage your ownCloud instance, visit the ownCloud documentation page.

 If you have any questions, please leave a comment below.